 The Social Internet

-In 2007 the platform had launched Facebook Ads, allowing auction-based advertising.
+In 2007 the platform had launched Facebook Ads and multiple Facebook ad templates appeared, allowing auction-based advertising.
 Leveraging an extensive user data, the platform was iterating its UX/UI all these years to deliver upon the popular demand with precision.

 Facebook had introduced a multitude of unique social features and types of shared multimedia content.
 The advertisers have embraced these new channels for outreach, tailoring their marketing efforts accordingly.